 Presence in Conflict Zones

-USIP maintains a presence in conflict zones around the world, giving us direct and regular contact with the people who are best positioned to achieve sustainable peace.
-In some countries, this presence includes a USIP office or fulltime staff members who work closely with USIP partners.
-In others, USIP staff visit regularly to support our partners.
-The extent and nature of our engagement is guided by political and security considerations, resources and opportunities for USIP to directly or indirectly support activities that prevent and resolve conflicts.
+USIP maintains a presence in specific conflict zones around the world.
+In some countries, this presence includes a USIP office or full time staff members who work closely with USIP partners.
+In others, USIP teams visit regularly to support our partners.
+The extent and nature of our engagement is guided by political and security considerations, resources and opportunities for USIP to support activities, directly or indirectly, that prevent and resolve conflicts.

-In all cases, USIP prefers a "light footprint" – giving others the power to prevent and mitigate violence in their societies rather than imposing solutions.
-This approach is both effective and cost-effective.
-USIP's unobtrusive presence in conflict zones is essential to our work.
+In all cases, USIP prefers a “light footprint” – empowering others to prevent and mitigate violence in their societies rather than imposing solutions.
+This approach is both efficient and cost-effective.
+USIP’s unobtrusive presence in conflict zones is essential to our work.
 Sustained engagement enables USIP to maintain long-standing relationships that are built on trust and last for years.
-Since USIP staff can move outside national capitals and fortified embassy compounds, this presence gives USIP staff the ability to interact more frequently and easily with a range of local actors in different regions, which contributes to a deeper understanding of conflict dynamics in the countries in which we work.
+Since USIP staff can move outside national capitals and fortified embassy compounds, our presence gives USIP staff the ability to interact more frequently and easily with a range of local actors in different regions, which contributes to a deeper understanding of conflict dynamics in the countries in which we work.
 It also allows us to engage new voices and emerging constituencies for peace.

-While we aspire to end violent conflict, our nearer-term goal is to build the capacity of others to manage conflicts in their own countries as conflicts emerge and sometimes re-emerge.
+While we aspire to end violent conflict, our nearer-term goal is to build the capacity of others to manage conflicts in their own countries as conflicts emerge and sometimes reemerge.
 USIP does not aim to remain engaged until sustainable peace is achieved in all conflict zones.
-Rather, we identify conflicts where USIP can make a difference and then reduce our involvement as the ability to manage conflicts peacefully by domestic institutions rises.
-If security deteriorates substantially, USIP finds insufficient local partners or there are insufficient resources, USIP may choose to exit a conflict even if violence persists.
+Rather, we identify conflicts where USIP can make a difference and then reduce our involvement as the ability to manage conflicts peacefully by local institutions rises.

-USIP's staff has a combination of expertise that is both powerful and distinctive.
-Our experts have extensive understanding of the countries and regions in which they work, and bring with them extensive knowledge and experience in the complex politics, economics and security environments present in most conflict zones.
+USIP’s staff has a combination of expertise that is both powerful and distinctive.
+Our experts have extensive understanding of the countries and regions in which they work and bring with them extensive knowledge and experience in the complex politics, economics and security environments present in most conflict zones.
 Our experts know the cultures and speak the relevant languages.
-They also have deep subject matter expertise on issues such as the rule of law, conflict dynamics, rebuilding post-conflict economies, the role of religion in conflict resolution, police and security sector reform, overcoming sectarian divides, the role of business and technology in preventing and managing conflicts, the impact of conflict on women and how women can be forces for peace in their societies – not just victims of war.
+They also have deep subject matter expertise on issues such as conflict dynamics; the role of religion in conflict resolution; justice, security and rule of law reform; and overcoming sectarian divides.
+The Institute’s work reflects a crosscutting awareness of the integral role that women must play in building sustainable peace and the importance of engaging men in the support of women’s active participation in transforming society.
 USIP staff members are experts in the practices of conflict resolution such as organizing and empowering civil society, mediation, negotiation, developing educational curricula and dialogue.
 This expertise is built through in-depth research and on-the-ground engagement in conflict zones and is shared widely through publications, training, public commentary and private consultations.
-It benefits our partners and those affected by conflict, and the U.S. policy makers and legislators whose work we inform.
-Overall, USIP's expertise is highly specialized.
+It benefits our partners, those affected by conflict, and the U.S. policymakers and legislators whose work we inform.
+Overall, USIP’s expertise is highly specialized.
 It is a national asset that requires a sustained investment.

 USIP’s approach relies on an extensive network of partners in conflict zones and around the world.
 This network allows us to tap the best and most relevant expertise to address unique conflict dynamics, connect disparate communities and bridge divides.
 USIP’s approach puts local partners at the center of our conflict resolution efforts, which we believe is more effective and less expensive than a more intrusive foreign intervention.
 It also builds the local institutions and capabilities necessary to prevent, mitigate and resolve conflicts without violence over the long term.
 USIP’s network is truly global.
 It includes international organizations such as the United Nations, NATO, the World Bank and global NGOs.
 It includes local organizations and government ministries that operate within specific conflict zones.
 It includes peacebuilding and educational institutions that operate in the United States and around the world.
 Importantly, it also includes USIP partners in the U.S. government, particularly the U.S. State Department, U.S. Agency for International Development and U.S. Department of Defense.
 Often USIP’s role is to connect these communities, for instance by publishing jointly developed guidelines to inform how these organizations can interact effectively in conflict zones.